anthonyec/website/cv.md

 - Jekyll

 ## Interests
-[Taking pictures](https://www.instagram.com/gnormanperry/) all the time, mainly street photography and abstract stuff.
+[Taking pictures](https://www.instagram.com/gnormanperry/) all the time, street photography and abstract stuff.

 Record and collect sounds on my sampler [SP-404](https://en.wikipedia.org/wiki/Roland_SP-404).
 Use them to create interesting (but mainly horrible) experimental noise from it.